“Documenting my academic writing workflow and how to improve it”, or, “How I learned to stop worrying and love text files”.

 I had to jump through some hoops to make this work, because I need mathematical markup support and basic citation management.
 Vanilla, non-academic plain text blogging is simpler.
 But even this academic stuff is not complicated.

-Open notebook science is a thing.
-It improves reproducibility of research.
-Personally speaking, it keeps me more rigorous, knowing that the public can see what I am doing, and which half-cocked opinions I am holding.
+Personally speaking, it helps keeps me rigorous and coherent, knowing that the public can see what I am doing, and which half-cocked opinions I am holding.
 It encourages people to contact me about my ideas.

 Further, having a bunch of plain text files is the most simple, convenient and reliable way of taking notes.
 I’d do it this way even if it weren’t going to be online.